-Teaching Note: Global implications should be-and are-integrated into the discussion of the general environment whereas global issues related to a firm's industry environment are integrated throughout the text.
-Chapter 8 covers this topic in detail.
+Teaching Note: Global implications should be-and are-integrated into the discussion of the general environment while global issues related to a firm's industry environment are integrated throughout the text.
+Students will find that Chapter 8 covers this topic in detail.